SysManSquad/sysmansquadblogdev/content/posts/2021-02-09-access-public-github-repo-feeds-in-power-automate/index.md

               </p><figure class="wp-block-image">

               ![Image result for so much win jim halpert](https://uploads-ssl.webflow.com/5d2b950d9ea87fc61f0c1f3e/5daa2dfbe9a275421795e33d_ezgif.com-optimize%20(12).gif)</figure> <p>
-                <strong>What kind of workflows would you like to automate</strong>?
-Let me know what kind of things you are doing with <strong>Power Platform</strong> on the [Discord below](#contact).
+                **What kind of workflows would you like to automate**?
+Let me know what kind of things you are doing with **Power Platform** on the [Discord below](#contact).
 For some ideas of automations you might be able to use, go [Browse Power Automate Templates](https://us.flow.microsoft.com/en-us/templates/), [Search Connectors](https://flow.microsoft.com/connectors/), or check out the Power Automate [Community](https://go.microsoft.com/fwlink/?LinkID=787467).
               </p>

               <p id="contact">